Open and Affirming Covenant of Welcome

 As Christ’s followers in the world today, we seek to intentionally welcome to First Congregational Church of Chelsea (UCC) persons of every age, race, ability, nationality, socioeconomic status, faith background, family structure, sexual orientation, and gender identity/expression who wish to know Jesus Christ.
 We seek to more fully embrace, welcome, and serve those from God’s family whom the Church has historically placed at its margins.

 Located in the beautiful town of Chelsea, Michigan, we are a church of the community, serving the community.
 As a result, we are a diverse group theologically.

 Much like the early Christian communities, we are not known by one doctrine, creed, or formula.
 We are known by our love–for one another and for the wider world.

-In this diverse, joyful gathering of Christian friends and members, all are welcome.
+In this joyful gathering of Christian friends, all are welcome.
 So pull up a pew, let us help you find a place at the table, and join in a community of faith that is expressing God’s love for the world in a multitude of ways.

 No matter who you are, or where you are in your journey, you are WELCOME here!

 Affiliated with the United Church of Christ we understand that our faith is 2,000 years old, but our thinking doesn’t have to be.
 We believe in God’s continuing testament.
 This is why we are committed to hearing God’s ancient story anew and afresh in our lives and in the world today.

 We try to remain attentive to God’s creative movement in the world.
 We prepare our members and leaders to be engaged in ministry in the present and future church, and we embrace all kinds of communities and new modes of thinking.

 Why?
 Because God is still speaking.